🔼The name Aramean: Summary

 🔼Etymology of the name Aramean

-The ethnonym Aramean obviously comes from the name Aram, which in turn comes from the Hebrew root-verb רום (rum), meaning to be high or lofty:
+The ethnonym Aramean obviously comes from the name Aram, which in turn comes from the Hebrew verb רום (rum), meaning to be high or lofty:

-The ethnonym Arameans means Those Of The Elevation.
+The ethnonym Aramean means He Of The Elevation.